scorpido74/azure-docs.nl-nl/articles/web-application-firewall/ag/custom-waf-rules-overview.md

 ### <a name="name-optional"></a>Naam [Optioneel]

-Dit is de naam van de regel.
-Deze naam wordt weer gegeven in de logboeken.
+De naam van de regel.
+Deze wordt weer gegeven in de logboeken.

 ### <a name="priority-required"></a>Prioriteit [vereist]